 1. A worker receives official notification in compliance to the Worker Adjustment and Retraining Notification (WARN) Act due to a permanent layoff.
 The worker receives a bona fide job offer with another company.
-The worker accepts the job offer and leaves employment earlier than his established date of separation indicated in the WARN letter.
-The worker arrives to start his/her new job.
-He/she is informed by personnel that the department was not able to secure funding for the new politic n and that the jbb offer has been rescaled.
-Can this customer participate in the WIQA Title 1, Disjocated V orker ground?
+The worker accepts the job offer and leaves employment earlier than his or her established date of separation indicated in the WARN letter.
+The worker arrives to start his or her new job.
+He or she is informed by personnel that the department was not able to secure funding for the new position and that the job offer has been rescinded.
+Can this customer participate in the WIOA Title 1 Dislocated Worker Program?

 Yes, under Section 3B(i) and regardless of whether the previous employer contests the claim for UI benefits.
-The customer has the official WARN letter and demonstrated due diligence by securing new employment prior to his established date of separation even though the new job did not materialize.
+The customer has the official WARN letter and demonstrated due diligence by securing new employment prior to his or her established date of separation even though the new job did not materialize.

-2. A worker physically injures himself/herself and is no longer able to perform his/her manual labor job.
+2. A worker physically injures himself or herself and is no longer able to perform his or her manual labor job.
 The company cannot reasonably accommodate the worker in another job, and the worker either voluntarily quits due to medical reasons or is discharged by the employer.
 Can this worker be served under the WIOA Dislocated Worker Program?

-Yes, under Section 3(A)(i)(ii)(iii) and 3(B)(i) if the Local Area/Case Manager determines there is a reasonable likelihood the customer will not return to a previous occupation.
-He/she probably cannot return to previous occupation due to his/her injury.
+Yes, under Section 3(A)(i)(ii)(iii) and 3(B)(i) if the Local Area Case Manager determines there is a reasonable likelihood the customer will not return to a previous occupation.
+He or she probably cannot return to previous occupation due to his or her injury.
 Any termination due to medical reasons is a non-contested, non-charging claim for UI.

 Alternatives: Vocational Rehabilitation Training may be a viable partner/resource for this customer.
-This customer can always be served under the WIOA Adult Program if the Local Area/Case Manager cannot make that determination at the time of enrollment.
+This customer can always be served under the WIOA Adult Program if the Local Area Case Manager cannot make that determination at the time of enrollment.

 3. A prisoner was awarded work-release due to good behavior.
-Several months later, he/she met the term of his/her offense and has been released from prison.
+Several months later, he or she met the term of his or her offense and has been released from prison.
 Can this customer be considered for WIOA services through the Dislocated Worker Program?

 No.